Rushyo/Vismuta/README.md

 Contributions are welcome.
 If I don't think your code meets my quirky coding standards I'll clean it up and let you know what I did, rather than rejecting it.
 If you want to add a feature sound me out first with a feature request, or fork it off.
 I can't guarantee it's necessarily something I'll want to add otherwise; I avert feature creep pathologically.

 Vismuta is internationalised.
-If you want to localise it for your language, you'll be doing me and, I hope, many other people a great service.
+If you want to localise it for your language, just send me a PR.

 ### Compilation